Department of Materials Science and Engineering

 Development of a fundamental understanding of material principles governing the growth and processing of semiconductors.
 Techniques to grow and characterize bulk crystals and epitaxial layers are considered.
 The processing of semiconductors into devices and the defects introduced thereby are discussed.
 The roles of growth- and processing-induced defects in determining long term reliability of devices are examined.

-27-537 Data Analytics and Machine Learning for Materials Science
+27-537 Data Analytics for Materials Science

 Spring: 9 units

-Prerequisites: 36-220 or 19-250
+Prerequisites: 19-250 or 36-220

 27-542 Thin Film Technologies